 From a rate impact standpoint, as a starting point, we generally compare the winning prices in this Auction to the contracts that are being replaced.
-In this case that would be contracts from the 2018 BGS Auction.
-Once we remove the estimated transmission cost from those contracts, we see that the winning price for PSE&G is 1.2% higher than the price of expiring contracts.
-For the remaining three utilities, winning prices ranged from 1.7% to 4.5% lower than 2018 winning prices.
-Factors affecting prices included higher RPS requirements and lower energy costs.
+In this case that would be contracts from the 2019 BGS Auction.
+Prices are roughly 14% lower, on a weighted average basis.
+This is mainly due to the fact that the 2019 contracts included the cost of transmission, which was removed from the product starting with the 2021 BGS Auction.
+If we remove the estimated cost of the transmission component from the 2019 winning price, we see that the winning prices in this Auction ranged from 5.3% to 12.4% higher than 2019 winning prices.
+Factors affecting prices included higher energy costs and higher RPS requirements.